-Just as inspectors are able to make orders under the CCPSA, so too is the Minister of Health.
-His or her order-making authority is even broader than that of the inspector, as it may contain any provision that may be contained under a regulation made under the CCPSA.
-However, it is also more temporary in nature: the Minister's order is an interim order.
+In addition to his or her other powers under the CCPSA, the Minister of Health is entitled to make interim orders that contain any provision found in a regulation made under the CCPSA.
+This power is, however, temporary: the Minister's order is an interim order.
 In addition, the circumstances must be very serious before the Minister can issue such an order.
-The Minister may make an interim order only if he or she believes that immediate action is necessary to deal with a "significant danger" to human health or safety (clause 37(1)).
+The Minister may make an interim order only if he or she believes that immediate action is necessary to deal with a "significant danger" to human health or safety (clause 41(1)).

 An interim order made by the Minister ceases to have effect on the earliest of the following dates: 14 days after it is made (unless approved by the Governor in Council); the date on which it is repealed; the day on which a regulation having the same effect as the interim order is made; or the date specified by the interim order.
-In all cases, an interim order's duration cannot exceed a year after the date on which it was made (clause 37(2)).
-In contrast to inspectors' orders or review orders, interim orders must also comply with most of the requirements of the Statutory Instruments Act (clause 37(3)), which means that they must be published in the Canada Gazette.
-They must also be tabled in Parliament (clauses 37(5) and (6)).
+In all cases, an interim order's duration cannot exceed a year after the date on which it was made (clause 40(2)).
+In contrast to Minister's orders or review orders, interim orders must also comply with most of the requirements of the Statutory Instruments Act (clause 40(3)), which means that they must be published in the Canada Gazette.
+They must also be tabled in Parliament (clauses 40(5) and (6)).